molgenis/molgenis-emx2/e2e/README.md

 ### Catalogue manual test results

-The result of these manual tests are saved ['management server'](https://ez3.molgeniscloud.org/catalogue%20test%20results/tables/#/TestResults) emx2.
+The cohort data manager will keep track of the performed test by entering their results into [Catalogue tests results](https://data-catalogue.molgeniscloud.org/Catalogue%20tests%20results/tables/#/TestResults).

 The following attributes are saved.

 - Date
 - Number